roryk/bcbio.rnaseq/README.md

     java -jar bcbio.rnaseq-0.1.0a.jar compare-bcbio-run /path/to/project_summary.yaml key

 where ``key`` is the field in the [metadata][metadata] entry you want to use as the two groups to compare to each other.
+You can provide multiple pairs of project_summary.yaml files and keys to run multiple analyses at the same time:

+    java -jar bcbio.rnaseq-0.1.0a.jar compare-bcbio-run /path/to/project_summary1.yaml key1 /path/to/project_summary2.yaml key2

 To run against the [SEQC][SEQC] data, you would download the [SEQC][SEQC] files, align them with [bcbio-nextgen][bcbio-nextgen] and point